Part 4: Appendices¶

 In those part of Mavkit, the build files include

--open Mavryk_base__TzPervasives
+-open Mavryk_base__TzPervasives.

-is defined by the compilation
+The module Mavryk_base__TzPervasives is defined by the compilation

-unit src/lib_base/TzPervasives.ml
+unit src/lib_base/TzPervasives.ml.

 This compilation unit gathers multiple low-level modules together.
 Of

-interest to us is include Mavryk_error_monad.Error_monad
+interest to us is include Mavryk_error_monad.Error_monad (left

-untouched in the mli
+untouched in the mli) and include Mavryk_error_monad.TzLwtreslib

-, used to shadow the Stdlib modules List
+(not present in the mli, used to shadow the Stdlib modules List,

-module exports:
+The Error_monad module exports:

 the

-type along with theregister_error_kind
+errortype along with theregister_error_kindfunction,the

-'a tzresult
+'a tzresulttype,the

-modules (from a different, more generic name),and exports a few more functions.
+Result_syntaxandLwt_result_syntaxmodules (from a different, more generic name),and exports a few more functions.

-The rest of the mavryk-error-monad
+The rest of the mavryk-error-monad package:

 defines the

-module exports a Traced (T: TRACE)
+The Lwtreslib module exports a Traced (T: TRACE) functor.
+This

 functor takes a definition of traces and returns a group of modules